-Want to visit the most ferocious waterfall in New Zealand?
+Want to visit one of the most ferocious waterfalls in New Zealand?
 Then be sure to stop on Arthur’s Pass and hike the Devil’s Punchbowl Walking Track.
-The name alone should get you excited but if that doesn’t, then the fact it’s a 131-meter tall waterfall should!
+The name alone should get you excited but if that doesn’t, then the fact it’s a 131-meter tall (430 feet) waterfall should!

 Where to stay in Arthur’s Pass

 Accommodation on Arthur’s Pass is very limited, however, there are a couple of places to stay to make this road trip an epic overnight adventure.
 The most budget-friendly option is the Arthur’s Pass Alpine Motel.
 This cute motel is located right in Arthur’s Pass Village and comes with basic facilities at very affordable prices.
 They even have family Chalets!